ilyasa1211/khinsider-scraper/scraper-version/README.md

 ## Usage

+1. Put your target url into the <kbd>.app.env</kbd> file

-1. Install the dependency
+2. Install the dependencies

+> If you want to use docker instead, see the "Using Docker" section below

 ```console
 npm install
 ```

-2. Install the chromium
+3. Install the chromium
 ```console
 npx playwright install chromium
 ```
-3. Put your target url into the <kbd>.app.env</kbd> file

 4. Run it
 ```console